-As of January 1, 2004, the New York City Housing Authority operated 346 developments with more than 181,000 apartments.
-An additional 88,338 apartments were in its leasing program.
-In total, these units housed approximately 650,000 persons.
+As of June 1, 2005, the New York City Housing Authority operated 345 developments with more than 181,000 apartments and 417,000 residents.
+An additional 88,739 apartments with 230,000 residents are in its Section 8 leasing program.

 Except for New York State-assisted projects, NYCHA property is exempt from direct taxation.
 City-aided projects are exempt for a period of 50 years.
 Federally aided projects may be exempt for up to 60 years.
 (Upon the expiration of the initial 50- or 60-year exemption period, an additional 50- or 60-year exemption period may be granted.)
 However, by law, the City may require payments-in-lieu-of-taxes (PILOTs) from NYCHA projects.
-The fixed annual PILOT for NYCHA's City funded projects is \$109,000.
+The fixed annual PILOT for NYCHA's City-funded projects is \$109,000.
 For the Federally aided projects, NYCHA pays a PILOT based on net routine operating expenses, which may vary annually.
-For fiscal year 2004, PILOTs for the federally aided projects were estimated to be \$26.3 million.
-The State-assisted projects paid \$1.9 million annually in real property taxes.
-As assessed value for the State projects has been held constant for many years, there is a substantial implicit tax expenditure.
+For fiscal year 2005, PILOTs for the federally aided projects are estimated to be \$21.4 million.
+The State-assisted projects has been held constant for many years, there is a substantial implicit tax expenditure.

-In FY 2004, there were 1,276 residential and 101commercial exemptions containing 187,233 housing units with an exempt assessed value of \$2.8 billion.
+In FY 2005, there were 1,277 residential and 103 commercial exemptions containing 187,541 housing units with an exempt assessed value of \$2.9 billion.
 NYCHA benefits were distributed throughout the five boroughs.
 Manhattan and Brooklyn had the greatest proportion of NYCHA exempt value.
 Rental properties comprised 99 percent of NYCHA exemptions; therefore, a distribution by housing type is not provided.

-NYCHA provided data for 174,800 households living in public housing as of January 1, 2003.
+NYCHA provided data for 175,116 households living in public housing as of June 1, 2005.